-Example: If user enters 15 minutes and 100 $\mu$ L and reagent has not been injected for greater than 15 minutes, reagent valve will be open, and line will be primed for 100 $\mu$ L when a prime is called for in script file.
+Example: If user enters 15 minutes and 100 μ L and reagent has not been injected for in the last 15 minutes, reagent valve will be open, and line will be primed for 100 μ L the next time a prime is called for in script file.

 User can enter multiple time and volume combinations.

-User can designate to prime reagent 100 $\mu L$ if it has been greater than 15 min since last use but 200 $\mu L$ if it has been greater than 30 min and 300 $\mu L$ if it has been greater than 45 min.
-This allows user to prime more if reagent has had more time to crystallise due to lack of use.
-Value must be within min/max value of liquid calibration table.
+Example: User can designate a reagent to prime 100 μ L if it has been more than 15 minuted since last use.
+200 μ L if it has been more than 30 minutes and 300 μ L if it has been more than 45 minutes.
+This allows user to increase priming based on time, if reagent has had more time to crystallise due to lack of use or volatility.
+Prining value must be within min/ max calibrated value in calibration table.

-Primes will occur when a prime for that reagent is called for in script file.
+Note: Primes will occur when a prime for that reagent is called for in script file.
 If there are no primes called out in script file, no priming will occur.
 If multiple primes are called for, then only first one will be replaced with priming volume designated.
-Remaining primes will inject as a set in script file.
+Subsequent primes in that step will inject as a set in script file.
 These primes are recorded in log file as soft primes.